-This course is a survey of English literature from its Anglo-Saxon period to the Romantic Age.
+This course is a survey of English/British literature from its inception to the end of the eighteenth century.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works and that are reflected in them.
-Upon completion and in written compositions, students will be able to interpret the aesthetic and thematic aspects of these works, relate the works to their historical and literary contexts, and understand relevant criticism and research.
-Core Area II, HUM, TLIT, AHUM.
+Core Area II, AHUM.
 (F, Sp, Su)